JoshyBoi222/java-frameworks/README.md

 Line: 160-194
 Change:  Added code to ensure that the methods for the minimum and maximum inventory works properly

-Committed and pushed with message “Tested two unit tests to see if the setter and getter methods for min and max inventory code works correctly”

 Task J -